 Learn how to integrate Nile Auth with your Express.js application.
 The integration allows the application to interact with Nile’s APIs and databases, providing tenant-aware data management.

-It is important to note that the Auth service is designed to work with actions a user would take, it is not an exhaustive list of actions a developer or super user could take.
+It is important to note that the Auth service is designed to work with actions a user would take in the context of your B2B web application.

 1